QuaCaTeam/quaca/docs/tutorials/mainfile.md

 quaca/build> cmake ..
 ```
 You have to do this again, because we created new files and CMake needs to know about them!
-The build the project typing
+Then build the project by typing
 ```bash
 quaca/build> make
 ```